Updated August 26th, 2019

 - No electronic signatures

-- 10% deposit on cash offers (Cashier’s Check)
+- 10% deposit is required on all cash offers

-- $1,000 minimum deposit on financed offers (Cashier’s Check)
+- $1,000 minimum deposit required on financed offers

 - Homepath financing is not available on these properties